nemo0622/pokeemerald-expansion/README.md

 - Day/Night System with FakeRTC
     - Every second in real time is 30 seconds in game (2 real minutes = 1 in-game hour)
     - Comes with Day/Night Encounter Differences!
 All found in Documentation
+    - Outdoors Battle Backgrounds change with time of day!
 - Overworld Encounters with Wild Pokémon
     - Most routes have a few randomized locations for Pokémon to spawn
     - Shiny Pokémon are visible in the overworld!